 The following observation (due to Benoist in \cite{benoist.linear1}) provides fine control over the linear action of an $(r,\varepsilon)$-proximal transformation on a vector $x$ in terms of its spectral radius and the projective configuration of $x, v_g^+$ and $H_g^<$.
-We borrow the precise formulation from \cite[Lemma 2.7]{breuillard-sert} and refer to it for a proof.
+We borrow the precise formulation from \cite[Lemma 2.7]{breuillard-sert} and refer to that article for a proof.